You are currently viewing MATTHEWS-WELLS: As Good As the Rose Is Beautiful

 Addendum:

 This is a list of many of the employees at Mathews-Wells in the included 1955 photo.
-The names and photo were generously provided by Guido Sartor whose mother is in the second row.
+Guido Sartor generously provided the names and photos.
+His mother is in the second row.

 Back Row